Gridworlds in Package markovDP

 gw_plot_transition_graph(x)

-Working wit Gridworld MDPs
+Working with Gridworld MDPs

 The gridworld can be accessed as a matrix.